Eenie Meenie Records

 Eenie Meenie Records (stylized as eenie meenie records) is a Los Angeles–based independent record label.

 Information

 Eenie Meenie Records was founded in 1999 by Reiko Kondo and specializes in signing indie pop, indie rock and electronica artists.
 Notably, the label has also released albums from side bands of The Apples in Stereo members; 010 by Ulysses (Robert Schneider) and Songs About the Ocean by The High Water Marks (Hilarie Sidney).

-In 2005, a CD entitled Dimension Mix was released as a tribute to electronic music pioneer Bruce Haack with the profits donated to Cure Autism Now.
+In 2005, a charity album entitled Dimension Mix was released as a tribute to electronic music pioneer Bruce Haack with the profits donated to Cure Autism Now.